SiclaitGitHub/ticket-lifecycle/README.md

 5. Close Resolved Ticket

--Mark the ticket as "Closed" once matter is resolved.
+-Mark the ticket as "Closed" once the matter is resolved.
 -Ticket should appear under the "Closed" tab of the "Tickets" section of the "Agent Admin".

 </p>
 <br />